The Birth of a Champion

 Competitive Payday

-As a successful competitor in the International Surfing Professionals (ISP) World Tour, Brenda Scott was in direct contact with the heart of the ever expanding surf industry.
-Brenda's competitive accomplishments and her powerful freesurfing on big waves made her a stand out in the crowds at Steamer Lane and Sunset Beach.
-Her competitive strategy meshed well into the business world and Hotline became the best choice for wetsuit buyers.
-Experiencing steady growth in sales, Hotline has retained a firm grip on what they believe to be the heart of a successful endeavor: a sincere desire to provide the best product and service possible for the wetsuit market and the best possible working environment for their employees.
-Hotline now produces an all-encompassing line of state-of-the-art wetsuits and accessories.
+As a successful competitor in the International Surfing Professionals World Tour, Brenda Scott was in direct contact with the heart of the ever expanding surf industry.
+Brenda's competitive accomplishments and her powerful freesurfing on big waves made her a standout in the crowds at Steamer Lane and Sunset Beach.
+Experiencing steady growth in sales, Hotline has retained a firm grip on what they believe to be the heart of a successful endeavor: a sincere desire to provide the best product and service possible and the best possible working environment for their employees.

 Goodwill Towards All

 Hotline wetsuits has and will always be a strong supporter of women's surfing.
-During the early 1980's when many professional women surfers struggled to find sponsorship, Hotline provided a welcome mat to the traveling pros.
-When traveling to competition in Japan many women surfers received help, in the form of transportation and places to stay, from Hiroo Iida of Hotline.
-This sense of goodwill has prevailed at Hotline since it's inception and is an integral part of the on going philosophy of the company and its' employees.
-Today Hotline supports all the watersports its suits are so perfectly designed for.
-Surfers, sailboarders, wakeboarders and kayakers are taking advantage of the benefits of wearing a Hotline wetsuit.
-If you would like to contact us with questions or comments about our products please e-mail us at info@hotlineonline.com
+During the early 1980s when many professional women surfers struggled to find sponsorship, Hotline provided a welcome mat to the traveling pros.
+This sense of goodwill has prevailed at Hotline since its inception and remains central to the philosophy of the company.